davekinkead/computational-philosophy-workshop/08/simulation.coffee.md

 In spacial arranements, everybody is next to somebody - their neighbour.
 A neighbourhood is simply a list of all the agents within an agent's depth perception.
 Here we return everyone within a square from an x, y coordinate.

-This could in future be extended to allow von Newman neighbourhoods, and Moore neighbourhoods

 		Space::neighbourhood = (x, y) ->
 			@depth = Math.sqrt(@width * @height / @agents.length) + 1